ajosedev/knowledge/notes/20250627030601-entry-points-package-json.md

 }
 ```

 Note that if you use `exports`, only the paths you have allowed for are now valid.
-You can no longer use deep imports, which is both good and bad.
+You can no longer use deep imports (aka wildcard imports, e.g. `@package/nested/file`), which is both good and bad.
+You can re-export a wildcard like `/*` to allow this explicitly.

 [[20250627100132-js-module-types]]